NSO-developer/netsim-wrapper/README.md

                   -v | --version            |
                   -h | --help

-See manpage for netsim-wrapper for more info.
+See manpage for ncs-netsim for more info.
 NetsimDir is optional and defaults to ./netsim, any netsim directory above in the path, or $NETSIM_DIR if set.
 ```